Explosion-Scratch/to-userscript/README.md

 ## What is this?

 `to-userscript` bridges the gap between complex, packaged browser extensions and simple, portable userscripts.
-It takes an extension from the Chrome or Firefox store, a local directory, or an archive file, and transforms it into a single `.user.js` file that can be run in any userscript manager like Tampermonkey or Greasemonkey.
-This allows you to use, modify, or analyze your favorite extensions on browsers or platforms that might not natively support them.
+It takes an extension from the Chrome or Firefox store, a local directory, or a zip/xpi, and creates a single `.user.js` file that can be run in any userscript manager.
+This allows you to use, or modify extensions on browsers or platforms that might not natively support them.

 ## Key Features